Can You Patent an Idea: Everything You Need to Know

 - Trade Secret: These are creations that would ruin the mystery of something if revealed.
 As an example, KFC brags about its secret recipe for fried chicken in commercials.
 The publication of this recipe would allow other people to copy the cooking process for KFC chicken.

 Given the above, the best idea is to hire a lawyer at a reasonable rate.
 To find one, post your a job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.
 Many of these attorneys have years of experience with the patent application process.